Cognigy/Documentation/docs/en/docs/ai/flow-nodes/services/http-request.md

   <figcaption>Key-Value pairs</figcaption>
 </figure>

-Alternatively you can press the `Use JSON Editor` button to toggle between this list and the JSON editor.
+Alternatively, you can click the **Use JSON Editor** button to switch between this list and the JSON editor.
 The resulting JSON will always be the same.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/http-request-node-headers2.png" width="75%" />